magma/magma/docs/readmes/orc8r/dev_sub_digests.md

 ### Orc8r-directed resync

-For added reliability, and to avoid (trivially improbable) hash collisions, an Orc8r-directed resync is enforced on the AGWs at a configurable interval (e.g. once per day).
+For added reliability, and to remediate (trivially improbable) hash collisions, an Orc8r-directed resync is enforced on the AGWs at a configurable interval (e.g. once per day).

 To this end, *subscriberdb* tracks the last resync times of each gateway, and enforces the resync for gateways which haven't undergone a resync in a while.